cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 This document contains all the necessary information for delegators to interract with the Cosmos Hub through the Command-Line Interface (CLI).

-It also contains instructions on how to manage accounts, restore accounts from the fundraiser and use the ledger nano device.
+It also contains instructions on how to manage accounts, restore accounts from the fundraiser and use a ledger nano device.

 ## Table of contents